Most people are often confused when they hear the terms SLA, SLO, and SLI.

 At times, distinguishing between SLA vs SLO, or SLO vs SLI can be confusing.
 However, here's a simple breakdown of the differences between SLA, SLO, and SLI:

-SLA: An agreement between service provider and customer
+SLA: An agreement between a service provider and a customer

-SLO: Objectives set by the the organization based on SLI
+SLO: Objectives set by the organization based on SLI

 SLI: Service level indicators set by the organization to assess the performance of the resource.